 On July 11, 2016, the Company entered into a secured equipment financing agreement with Royal Bank America Leasing, L.P.
 Pursuant to the agreement, the Company obtained a \$140 loan for a 36-month term at a fixed interest rate of 7.3% per annum, which is secured by related equipment.
 The loan is to be disbursed in three installments.
 The first installment was for \$37.
-The second installment for \$47 will be disbursed in July 2017, and the third installment for \$56 will be disbursed in July 2018.
-Under the loan agreement, the Company will pay \$3.5 of principal and accrued interest for each of the first 12 months, \$4.4 of principal and accrued interest for each of months 13-24, and \$5.3 of principal and accrued interest for each of months 25-36.
+The second installment for \$47 was disbursed in July 2017, and the third installment for \$56 will be disbursed in July 2018.
+Under the loan agreement, the Company will pay \$3.5 of principal and accrued interest for each of the first 12 months (July 2016 through July 2017), \$4.4 of principal and accrued interest for each of months 13-24 (July 2017 through July 2018), and \$5.3 of principal and accrued interest for each of months 13-24 (July 2019).
 The loan may be prepaid at any time only in accordance with the agreement.
 The agreement provides for customary events of default.
 As of the date of this filing, the Company is in compliance with all terms of this loan.